leslietzeng/ios-decal-final-proj/README.md

  * Item Locator - Store Aisle Layout
  * Photos and Item Description of Items in Shopping List
  * Touch ID for checkout
- * Reviews of Product Scanned
+ * Reviews of Scanned Products

 ## Control Flow
 * Please see the following link for our visual interpretation of our